NicolasGi/projet-AcadExchange/copy/home.md

 This site might be of interest to you

-Our goal is to build bridges between Cisco Networking Academies.
+Our goal is to build bridges between academies.

 First, there is donation

 We have been visiting academies for some time and there is a gap between academies having enough equipment and academies in need.
 Some academies often have some spare equipment that they do not use anymore.
 Some academies do not have enough equipment.

-We intend to build a bridge between academies using this web platform.

 Then, there is twinning